Cole-Maguire/anime-grapher/README.md

 # README

-A tool to visualize the relationships between anime
+A tool to visualize the relationships between anime sequels, prequels, side-storys, adaptations and more!

 ## How to use